The sight of these tiny white flowers peeping through in January or February never fails to cheer us up – here's our pick of where to see snowdrops.

 Lincolnshire – Easton Walled Gardens

-The 400-year-old Easton Walled Gardens, called ‘a dream of Nirvana’ by President Roosevelt, will open daily from February 16 to 24 for snowdrop walks.
+The 400-year-old Easton Walled Gardens, called ‘a dream of Nirvana’ by President Roosevelt, open daily in half-term for snowdrop walks.

 Norfolk – Walsingham Abbey